 Chip was born and raised in Cincinnati, Ohio.
-After graduating from Purcell High School and attending Xavier University, Chip immediately pursed his career in the funeral industry.
+After graduating from Purcell High School and attending Xavier University, Chip immediately pursued his career in the funeral industry.
 Chip is the third generation to carry on the family-owned and operated business.
-Radel Funeral Homes was started over 140 years ago by Chip’s grandfather John J., Radel and was passed on to his father, Henry Radel.
-After Henry’s death Chip followed in his fathers’ footsteps and became a licensed funeral director in Ohio and Kentucky.
-He is a state board-certified master funeral director, a board member of Citizens Bank of Northern Kentucky and serves on their loan and trust committees.
-He is a member of Cincinnati Citizens Police Association, National Funeral Directors Association, Cremation Association of North America and the Kentucky Funeral Directors Association, and past board member of the Boys and Girls Club of Cincinnati.
-Chip has two children, Katie and Fares J. Radel, Jr. Chip’s hobbies include fishing, collecting antiques and woodworking.
+Radel Funeral Homes was started over 140 years ago by Chip’s grandfather John J. Radel and was passed on to his father, Henry Radel.
+After Henry’s death, Chip followed in his father’s footsteps and became a licensed funeral director in Ohio and Kentucky.
+He is a state board-certified master funeral director, a board member of Citizens Bank of Northern Kentucky, and serves on their loan and trust committees.
+He is a member of the Cincinnati Citizens Police Association, the National Funeral Directors Association, the Cremation Association of North America and the Kentucky Funeral Directors Association, and a past board member of the Boys and Girls Club of Cincinnati.
+Chip has two children, Katie and Fares J. Radel, Jr. Chip’s hobbies include fishing, collecting antiques, and woodworking.

 MARGARET A. “MICKEY” RADEL